geosimarmata/Data-Engineer-at-BTPN/README.md

 * Customers with lower income categories have higher churn rates.

 **Recommendations**:
-* Targeted Customer Engagement: Develop targeted engagement strategies for younger and older customers with personalized offers and services.
+* **Targeted Customer Engagement**: Develop targeted engagement strategies for younger and older customers with personalized offers and services.
-* Financial Advisory Services: Provide financial advisory services to lower-income customers to help them manage their finances better.
+* **Financial Advisory Services**: Provide financial advisory services to lower-income customers to help them manage their finances better.
-* Loyalty Programs: Implement loyalty programs aimed at younger and lower-income customers to increase their engagement and satisfaction.
+* **Loyalty Programs**: Implement loyalty programs aimed at younger and lower-income customers to increase their engagement and satisfaction.

 ## Acknowledgments
 This project was completed as part of the Data Engineer Virtual Internship at Rakamin Academy, in collaboration with BTPN Syariah.

-For more details, please refer to the [virtual internship details](#).
+For more details, please refer to the [virtual internship details](https://www.rakamin.com/virtual-internship-experience/task/data-engineer-btpn-syariah/3901)